dober-man/f5-agility-labs-waf/docs/class6/module3/lab1.rst

 Staging Pipeline
 ----------------
-we are starting with a staging pipeline that will build the app and deploy it to the staging environment. the pipeline is built from the **master** branch. here are the highlevel stages we are going to excetute:
+We are starting with a staging pipeline that will build the app and deploy it to the staging environment. the pipeline is built from the **master** branch. here are the highlevel stages we are going to execute:

 .. image:: images/pipeline_overview.png

 3.1.1 Open GitLab
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-in the linux client RDP session open firefox and click gitlab from the waf-342 favorites folder
+In the linux client RDP session open Firefox and click gitlab from the waf-342 favorites folder
+#Please fix guilabels

 :guilabel:`client RDP` -> :guilabel:`firefox` -> :guilabel:`waf-342` -> :guilabel:`GitLab`